University services are available to support you and your success no matter where

 For remote or online classes, make sure that your computer is charged, make sure that your location is distraction free and make sure that you turn on your camera.

-Time Management:
+Time Management

 Most classes require 2-4 hours of study time outside of class.
 It is important that you schedule time to do the work. it is recommended that you review your notes, read the chapter, and write your papers several times before they are due.
 "Cramming" the night before does not work in college.
 Writing your papers last minute will no longer get you a passing grade.

-Time Management for Online Courses
+- 7 Time Management Tips for Online Students

 Use Support Resources

 If you find you need help, reach out to us.
 The Dean of Students, academic advisors, and staff members at the Learning Centers, Counseling Services, and Student Disability Services are all here for you.
-Folks might be available in-person, via phone or virtually through Google Hangouts or Zoom.
+Staff might be available in-person, via phone or virtually through Google Hangouts or Zoom.
 If you know who to reach out to, email them.
 If you aren’t sure who to ask, contact success@mtu.edu or call 906-487-3558.

-Tips for Online Coursework
+Tips for Online Courses

 Be Accountable